bio-tools/biotoolsDocs/curators_guide.rst

    - details about the software provider *e.g.* institute or person name
    - URLs
    - statements about how good the software is (although mentions of applicability are OK)

-Do not include tool name.
-Minimum 10 and maximum 200 characters.
-See http://biotools.readthedocs.io/.